Best Beaches in the Petoskey Area

-July is just around the corner and this has me thinking about all of the beach days in our future.
-So many great beaches to choose from!
+Summer always has me thinking about the beach days.
+So many great beaches to choose from in the Petoskey Area!
 Whether you’re heading to Petoskey, Harbor Springs, Alanson, or Boyne City, you will have quite the list of beaches calling your name… but which ones are a must-visit?
 I would love to help you narrow down your search by giving you some highlights of my personal favorites.

 Petoskey State Park – Petoskey